shelleyolivia/learn-tutorials/figment-learn/new-pathways/avalanche/avalanche-02-account.md

 ## Challenge

+{% hint style="tip" %}
-A crypto-punk police's officer ask for your identity:
-> Decode **pages/api/account.ts** and you'll be released.
+A crypto-punk police's officer ask for your identity: Decode **pages/api/avalanche/account.ts** and you'll be released.
+{% endhint %}

 ```typescript
 // fill the gap to obtain your identity :)